liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/README.md

 command line.
 Generally, these macros are named like `GTEST_XYZ` and you define them to either 1 or 0 to enable or disable a certain feature.

 We list the most frequently used macros below.
-For a complete list, see file [include/gtest/internal/gtest-port.h](https://github.com/google/googletest/blob/master/googletest/include/gtest/internal/gtest-port.h).
+For a complete list, see m_files [include/gtest/internal/gtest-port.h](https://github.com/google/googletest/blob/master/googletest/include/gtest/internal/gtest-port.h).

 ### Multi-threaded Tests